Montoneros: Right-wing influences

 Montoneros originated from and maintained the ideology of Falangism.
 Rock wrote that the ideological currents in Montoneros ranged "from Catholic radicals to quasi-falangist" members.
-According to Celina Albornoz, rather that abandoning its Tacuara origins, Montoneros developed and maintained ties with the Spanish far-right.
-Sociologist Patricia Marchak argues that not only did Montoneros have "right-wing Catholic nationalist roots", they also maintained the "ideology of the Spanish Falange but combined with Peronism, with the objective of creating a national syndicalist state."
-Similarly, Hodges observes that although the ideology of Montoneros was "akin to Marxism", they "still upheld the ideology of the Spanish Falange represented by Jose Antonio Primo de Rivera" but "looked to Peronism to implement the Falangist objective of a national syndicalist state."
-He also noted that Montoneros formulated their own Christian version of [Peronist] national socialism, which was nevertheless "strongly influenced by the Spanish Falange and by the writings of Jose Antonio Primo de Rivera"; despite this, the strong influences of Che Guevara and Frantz Fanon on the Montoneros gave the organization a revolutionary character.
+According to historian Celina Albornoz, rather than abandoning its Tacuara origins, Montoneros developed and maintained ties with the Spanish far-right.
+Sociologist Patricia Marchak argued that not only did Montoneros have "right-wing Catholic nationalist roots", but they also maintained the "ideology of the Spanish Falange but combined with Peronism, with the objective of creating a national syndicalist state."
+Similarly, Hodges observed that although the ideology of Montoneros was "akin to Marxism", they "still upheld the ideology of the Spanish Falange represented by José Antonio Primo de Rivera", but they "looked to Peronism to implement the Falangist objective of a national syndicalist state."
+Hodges also noted that Montoneros formulated their own Christian version of [Peronist] national socialism, which was nevertheless "strongly influenced by the Spanish Falange and by the writings of José Antonio Primo de Rivera"; nevertheless, the strong influences of Che Guevara and Frantz Fanon on the Montoneros gave the organization a revolutionary character.

-Historians Carlos Atlamirano and Beatriz Sarlo classify Montoneros as Catholic nationalists, arguing that there were notable continuities between Catholic integralism and liberation theology of the Montoneros.
-Sarlo states that liberationist Catholics were "revolutionary integrists", and that the liberation Catholicism of the Montoneros "was motivated by the goal of constructing a single kingdom of God on earth, animated by a mystification of poverty and a collapse of all public-private divides."
-Sarlo characterized Montoneros as "reactionary components of the revolutionary forces", describing them as radicalized Catholics who became "revolutionary Catholic integralists" and saw liberation theology and socialism as ways of constructing a 'kingdom of God on earth', promoted through mystification of poverty and abolition of private property.
+Historians Carlos Altamirano and Beatriz Sarlo classified Montoneros as Catholic nationalists, arguing that there were notable continuities between Catholic integralism and the Montoneros' liberation theology.
+Sarlo stated that liberationist Catholics were "revolutionary integrists", and that the liberation Catholicism of the Montoneros "was motivated by the goal of constructing a single kingdom of God on earth, animated by a mystification of poverty and a collapse of all public-private divides."
+Sarlo characterized Montoneros as "reactionary components of the revolutionary forces", describing them as radicalized Catholics who became "revolutionary Catholic integralists" and saw liberation theology and socialism as ways of constructing a "kingdom of God on earth", promoted through the mystification of poverty and the abolition of private property.
 Montoneros spoke of political issues in religious terms and affirmed "the integrity of the Christian doctrine in all spheres of life" while opposing the secularization of modern society.
 As such, the Montoneros were considered to represent a far-left form of National Catholicism and Catholic integralism.
-Likewise, Atlamirano noted that an "integrist" attitude resonated in the ideology of the Montoneros, namely "the affirmation of the integrity of the Christian doctrine in all spheres of life, in opposition to that which accompanies the secularisation of modern society".
+Likewise, Atlamirano noted that an "integrist" attitude resonated in the ideology of the Montoneros, namely "the affirmation of the integrity of the Christian doctrine in all spheres of life, in opposition to that which accompanies the secularization of modern society".